openstack/openstack-ansible/doc/source/admin/upgrades/distribution-upgrades.rst

 .. note::

-   This guide was last updated when upgrading from Ubuntu Focal to Jammy during the Antelope (2023.1) release.
+   This guide was last updated when upgrading from Ubuntu 20.04 (Focal Fossa) to Ubuntu 22.04 (Jammy Jellyfish) during the Antelope (2023.1) release.
    For earlier releases please see other versions of the guide.

 Introduction
 ============